 A mineral block and cuttlefish can be placed in the cage to keep your budgie’s beak trim and provide it with additional minerals to help keep bones healthy.

 There are many commercial treats available in pet shops and supermarkets such as seed bells and fruit sticks.
 However, they are often high in honey and should therefore only be fed occasionally.
 Budgies also enjoy millet sprays as a treat but you should bear in mind that millet is fattening and should only be offered once a week.

 The Grit Controversy

-Many budgie experts believe that budgies should always be provided with grit as it is necessary for its digestive system.
-It is thought that the grit particles help break down the seed in the gizzard ready for digestion.
-However, other experts contest this and believe that the purpose of grit is to help birds break down the husks that they swallow with the seed, as budgies do not eat the husks they say there is no need to supply grit.
+Many budgie experts once believed that budgies should be provided with grit for their digestive system.
+It was thought that the grit particles help break down the seed in the gizzard ready for digestion.
+However, it is currently believed that the purpose of grit is to help birds break down the husks that they swallow with the seed; as budgies do not eat the husks they say there is no need to supply grit.